privatenumber/esbuild-loader/README.md

 ### JavaScript

-You can replace `babel-loader` with `esbuild-loader` to transpile new JavaScript syntax into code compatible with older JavaScript engines.
+`esbuild-loader` can be used in-place of `babel-loader` to transpile new JavaScript syntax into code compatible with older JavaScript engines.

 While this ensures your code can run smoothly across various environments, note that it can bloat your output code (like Babel).